NHSDigital/senderid/README.md

 - algorithm to generate the short name from a given string
 - version releases of full output for all ODS codes - giving a referenceable artifact that can be used

+### Agent Name

+Initially Agent name can be chosen from:

+- Pharmacy
+- Outpatient
+- Date?
+(Appointment is 11?)
+- Survey
+- Feedback
+-

+Relax this list in future?
+Allow ad hoc?

 ## Defined list

 [ODS List](ods.yml)

 [RBM Organisation list](senderids.yml)

+## Trigger / Protected characteristics

+Always require if display name or description containing:

+- NHS
+- An NHS ODS Code

+### Secondary triggers

+- Hospital
+- General Practise
+- Pharmacy
+- Doctor
+- Ambulance

+Exclude if:

+- If a registered hospital / doctor / medical org, that is private, ie not NHS.

 ## Glossary